 Department of Muria Kudus University Academic Year 2008/2009.
-The instruments used were a cloze-test procedure to measure students instruments used were a observation checklist and a questionnaire listening comprehension, an observation checklist and a questionnaire The aspect which is observed is students' participation which includes paying attention, being enthusiastic, responding to questions, asking questions, making effort to solve problems, and accomplishing tasks, a questionnaire is used to find out students' difficulties encountered when poining the class.
+The instruments used were a cloze-test procedure to measure students' listening comprehension, an observation checklist and a questionnaire.
+The aspect which is observed is students' participation which includes paying attention, being enthusiastic, responding to questions, asking questions, making effort to solve problems, and accomplishing tasks.
+A questionnaire is used to find out students' difficulties encountered when joining the class.

 Since the study is about implementing Cable TV in Listening class, the teaching materials are based on the TV's programs, such as news and documentary files.
 There were six texts in six meetings.
-The topics were news and documentary files such as: ceremony to rid, device to clean water, experience of visiting Hong Kong and chocolate, politics in Argentina, animal conservation, snapshots in some Asia countries.
+The topics were: news and documentary files such as: ceremony to rid, device to clean water, experience of visiting Hong Kong and chocolate, politics in Argentina, animal conservation, snapshots in some Asia countries.